cryobry/installjrmc/README.md

 *   `installJRMC --install-repo --service jriver-mediaserver`

-    Installs JRiver Media Center from the repository and starts/enables the mediaserver service.
+    Installs JRiver Media Center from the repository and starts/enables the /MediaServer service.

-*   `installJRMC --install-rpmbuild --restorefile /path/to/license.mjr --mcversion 26.0.56`
+*   `installJRMC --install-rpm --restorefile /path/to/license.mjr --mcversion 26.0.56`

     Builds JRiver Media Center version 26.0.56 RPM from the source DEB, installs it (RPM distros only), and activates it using the specified .mjr license file.